Fighting Poverty in R.I.

 Since the early days of the recession, the Diocese has sponsored a number of unique initiatives to provide immediate and tangible relief to those in the greatest of need.
 From free bus tickets to those in need when gas neared $4.00 a gallon to heating assistance to opening homeless shelters and much more, through the resources of the Catholic Charity Appeal, the Catholic Church has been a leader in the state in providing the resources to help Rhode Islanders get back on their feet.

 While the Church cannot solve each of the problems facing the state, it has taken many aggressive steps to offer temporary relief to those impacted by the economic downturn.
-Some of these aggressive steps include:
+Some of these aggressive steps have included:

 - Keep the Heat On